LeDragoX/Win-Debloat-Tools/README.md

 ## ⚡ Troubleshooting Known Issues

-> For each issue, expand the problem you're looking for,
+> For each issue, expand the issue you're looking for,
-> and Open PowerShell as admin to copy paste it's content:
+> and Open PowerShell as admin to copy + paste it's content:

 <details>
 	<summary>Fingerprint Reader / Facial Detection not Working (<code>WbioSrvc</code> service was disabled) - See <a href="https://github.com/W4RH4WK/Debloat-Windows-10/issues/189">#189 from W4RH4WK</a></summary>

 ```Powershell
 Get-Service WbioSrvc | Set-Service -StartupType Automatic -PassThru | Start-Service